tfulanchan/kau-docs/docs/428/index.md

 The utilitarian approach suggests choosing actions or policies that have the best overall results for everyone involved.

-Vice refers to bad habits or behaviors, while virtue means habits that encourage good behavior.
+Vice refers to bad habits or behaviors.

+Virtue means habits that encourage good behavior.

 The virtue ethics approach emphasizes how people should act and think about their relationships in everyday life within their community.

 ## Ethics for IT Workers and IT Users